There is no shortage of online apps to use; finding the ones that work best for you and suit your business isn’t easy.

-Please note: the software tools are available online via your preferred browser except TextExpander which is a downloadable Mac application.
+Please note: the software tools are available online via your preferred browser except TextExpander, a downloadable Mac application.

 TOOL #1: EVERNOTE